heerman7737/cs100-1/README.md

 | CS 120A  | CS 130  | CS 130 |
 | CS 61   | CS 170 | CS 141    |
 | ENGR 180 |        |          |

+**Design Pattern:**
+Strategy: We will use strategy pattern to design Course class whether the instance of the object is optional or mandatory.
+If the Course is optional, we will use Optional Strategy object.
+This helps us reduce the work in handling database as well as sorting through major requirement
+>
+Composite: Using Composite Design Pattern, we will design the Major class to have Course class which will have different variables and instance.
+>
+Observer: Using Observer Design Pattern, we will implement the process to accept user's inputs to get designated outputs.
+>
  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to
  > * Set up your GitHub project board as a Kanban board for the project.
 It should have columns that map roughly to